surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 1.5.1 - January 12, 2023 =
+* New: Limit the number of times a customer can use a Subscription Saver discount.
+* Fix: Image uploads failing.
+* Fix: Z-index issue with cart icon in Safari browsers.

 = 1.5.0 - January 11, 2023 =
 * New: Subscription saver [Learn More](https://www.youtube.com/watch?v=9Bx4u4DV4_Q)